-A well prepared, seasonal menu using quality, imported Italian ingredients.
+Food Quality: Excellent, A well executed seasonal menu using quality, imported Italian ingredients.

-One of the largest selections of Italian wines in New Jersey
+Liquor: Good wine list, specialty cocktails.
+One of the largest selections of Italian Wines in Central.
+Bar scene is vibrant.

-Recommended For: Diners who enjoy non-traditional Italian/American food preparation using quality, imported ingredients.
+Recommended For: Diners who enjoy well executed,high-end, contemporary Italian food preparation using quality, imported ingredients.

 Not Recommended For: Budget conscious diners who prefer traditional, heavy sauce Italian dishes served in huge portions.

 Recommended dishes: When available, Pizza favorite Originale with San Marzano tomato sauce, buffalo mozzarella, fresh basil, Pecorino-Romano cheese, and extra virgin olive oil.